Village East by Angelika: Other spaces

 Above the stage were twelve dressing rooms, as well as access to the space above the dome.
 Under the stage were offices, storage rooms, and access to the orchestra pit.
 In addition, the theater's restrooms, lounge, and administrative offices were in the basement behind the auditorium (near 12th Street).
 The lounge contained busts of prominent playwrights and performers in Yiddish theatre, such as Abraham Goldfaden, David Kessler, Jacob Pavlovich Adler, Jacob Gordin, and Sholem Aleichem.
 The basement also included a restaurant and cabaret/nightclub.

 The second and third stories along Second Avenue contained rehearsal rooms.
 These were accessed from the third bay from north, just left of the main entrance.
 These floors also contained offices.
 The Russian Art Restaurant took up one of the storefronts for several years.
 Among the building's office tenants were the Jewish National Workers Alliance, Yiddisher Kultur Farband, and Jewish Folk Schools.
 The offices were converted into apartments in the 1960s.
 The residents included actress Jackie Curtis, photographer Peter Hujar, and painter David Wojnarowicz.

 History

-During the 1880s, New York City's Jewish immigrant population started moving to the East Village and the Lower East Side in large numbers; many immigrants were Ashkenazi Jews who spoke Yiddish.
+During the 1880s, New York City's Jewish immigrant population started moving to the East Village and the Lower East Side in large numbers; many immigrants were Yiddish-speaking Ashkenazi Jews.
 The Yiddish Theatre District was developed during the late 19th and early 20th centuries to provide entertainment for the growing Jewish population.
 While most early Yiddish theaters were south of Houston Street, many producers moved north along Second Avenue in the early 20th century.
 One of them was Maurice Schwartz, who came from Ukraine and founded the Yiddish Art Theatre in 1918.
 The theatre company was originally housed in several theater buildings.
 Developer and lawyer Louis N. Jaffe had watched one of the Yiddish Art Theatre's shows at Madison Square Garden and was so impressed that he decided to build a dedicated building for the company.